webix-hub/docs/data/api/ui.uploader_send.md

 $$("upl1").send(id);
 ~~~

-Additionally, extra data can be defined in the uploader configuration:
+Additionally, extra data can be defined in the uploader configuration through the api/ui.uploader_formdata_config.md property:

 ~~~js
 webix.ui({